sol4nki/metroScheduler/final/README_extra_misc.md

 colored menu with heading and details, using a list to iterate using key presses for incrementing or decrementing the index for the list to color (`>> xyz name <<` this part)

+- custom input function, graph etc.

+- Various small things are mentioned inside the code you can have a look at the comments and doc strings i have fully documented the code properly.